kacperwalter/ls-recru/README.md

 But not here.
 This project focused on delivering logic, not fancy styling.
 For fancy styling look for [Netguru website](https://www.netguru.com/) - that's the best showcase of my CSS (Sass) abilities.

 ## What I could improve in this solution
 There are always things to do better or improve.
-It's the same with this project - listed these things in [Issues](https://github.com/kacperwalter/typical-recru-project/issues) tab.
+It's the same with this project - list of these things is in [Issues](https://github.com/kacperwalter/typical-recru-project/issues) tab.

 ## Project requirements
 There will be prepared project reqs